 One huge question is whether or not your company will remain open during the pandemic.
 You need to ask yourself how long your business can keep going without new clients.
 You should expect to continue your core processes for several months.
 AI-augmented business intelligence software is essential when we’re talking about crucial data analytics, decision making, and strategic planning.

 As the crisis continues, managers should communicate with every employee to make sure they are aware of their role and what they need to be doing.
-Work under stress or remote work can cause problems, but a good office culture can ease some of this.
+Working under stress or remote work can cause problems, but a good office culture can ease some of this.
 Additionally, it should be noted that things reverting back to normal will take time.

 It should also be noted that, much like company property, intellectual property is also in danger when working from home.
 Your staff should be educated on cybersecurity.
 VPNs should be given to staff that handle sensitive information.
 With so many options online, even the most affordable VPN will guarantee good internet security.

 Conduct Your Business in New Ways